Do you remember the Montreal Ice Storm of 1998 or the Ice Storm of 2013?

 Imagine waking up to 2 - 5 inches (12+ cm) of ice over top of your house, car and entire community?

-These ice storms were real scenarios that happened in North America a little over 20 years ago.
-And it could happen again.
-Ontario ice storms do happen and they can happen across the entire Northern Hemishpere.
+These were real scenarios that happened in North America not long ago ago.
+It could happen again.
 Unfortunately, many people died or had very negative consequences as a result.
 I suspect many of these deaths and challenges were avoidable if people were better prepared.

 As I write this on April 14, 2018, there is the potential of another significant Ontario ice storm hitting a similar area.
 At this point, there is no reason to suspect it will be anything like 1998, but you never know, and a storm like this will strike again eventually.